 It is crucial to treat the underlying medical condition so if you suspect that this is the case, you need to consult your healthcare provider for the appropriate treatment.

 Hair loss is usually a distressing problem not just for men but for women as well.
 If the hair loss is sudden and rapid, it may be caused by a medical or other condition so you need to consult your physician.
 If the problem runs in your family, there are several treatment options available including the use of natural hair growth products and supplements.
+Take a look at Folexin Review as this supplement might boost your hair growth and prevent thinning and greying.
 In conclusion, hair loss in women is a common problem but fortunately there are many ways to deal with it.